hydrodynamicstability/Perspectives-on-Applied-Statistics/statprinc.md

 - Know the difference between exploratory and confirmatory analyses; be wary of doing both on the same data set.

+- "It's the systematic errors that kill you."  -- John Bahcall (quoted in Seife, 2000)

 - Collaboration and communication will determine success or failure.

     - [Further discussion](collaborate.md)